myabcm/test_kernel/README.md

 Please not that the algorithm selection is dynamic and will be evaluated for every module inside the model being calculated.

+If you want to test the Calculation Engine using the console, you also need to change the **Abm.Server.CalcEngine.Console.exe.config** configuration file
 Finally, this preliminary testing kernel is ony used for standard calculation and not for fact generation.